 The Department of Home Affairs (DOHA) advises that a single international student requires approximately AU$20,000 per year for living costs, see: http://www.homeaffairs.gov.au/Trav/Stud/More/Student-Visa-Living-Costs-and-Evidence-of-Funds These expenses are on top of your tuition and study fees and include costs like accommodation, food, text books, transport and other things you will need while in Australia.
 Living costs vary according to your circumstances and lifestyle, including the type of accommodation you choose, its location, the number of people you live with.

-To help you understand we have develop a sample student budget for you with family and without family.
-Please note that this is to be used as guide only, as the actual cost of living depends upon the individual students circumstance and lifestyle.
+To help you understand the costs involved we have developed a sample student budget for you with family and without family.
+Please note that this is to be used as a guide only, as the actual cost of living depends upon the individual student's circumstance and lifestyle.